TheMrityunjayPathak/Netflix-Data-Analysis/README.md

 ## Problem Statement

-- To analyze netflix content data, uncovering valuable insights into how the platform evolve its offerings over time.
+- To analyze Netflix content data, uncovering valuable insights into how the platform evolves over time.

 ## Table of Contents